LucasDelfino92/morrowindsharp/wjsetup.md

 - **Synchronizing mod masters**
   Unsynchronized mod masters can cause many annoying in-game warnings that are harmless by themselves, but annoying in the long run.
-- **Updating and repairing saves**
-  When uninstalling mods, left-over changes can remain in your game.
-Updating and repairing your save helps remove these pesky left-overs.
-- **Re-running Distant Land**
-  When installing mods that alter the landscape in one way or another, it is recommended to regenerate Distant Land to account for these changes.
 - **Updating MWSE**
   Many recently released MWSE mods are developed with the latest version in mind.
 It's important to keep your MWSE up to date when installing mods that make use of its features.